DSC00069.JPG

-Born in Colombia and adopted by a family in New Jersey, my life has been a continuous quest to get to know myself.
+Born in Colombia and adopted by a white family from the Midwest as a newborn, my life has been a continuous quest to discover the truth of who I am.

-I don’t know my birth parents, or much about my culture for that matter, so I grew up having to rely on my inner knowing to embody what felt like the truest and fullest expression of who I was at any given moment.
-And I stumbled.
-Hard and often.
+I didn’t know my birth parents, or much about my culture for that matter, so I grew up having to rely on my inner knowing to guide me.
+I got pretty good at it as I marched to the beat of my own drum as a kid.

 Creating healed me.

-As I attempted to accept more of who I was, there was one modality that gave me the freedom and safety to explore myself: stories.
+Throughout my healing process, there was one place that gave me the freedom and safety to explore my self-expression: storytelling.

-From writing my own stories teeming with creative character plots, to reading stories in mountains of books that I would sift through for hours, I found pieces of myself hidden throughout.
-My wounding of that push and pull started to heal as I learned more about myself through my personal narratives and the resonance of other people’s stories.
-I created a really dope fantasy world for myself that I could escape to.
+From writing my own stories teeming with creative character plots to reading stories in mountains of books that I would sift through for hours, I found pieces of myself hidden throughout the words on the pages.
+I started to heal as I learned more about myself through the narratives I wrote as a storyteller and the resonance of other people’s stories through their storytelling.
+I created a dope fantasy world that gave me the safety to explore my inner thoughts without judgment.

-But during my own exploration through storytelling, I realized that I wasn’t looking for the answer to the question of who I was.
+But during my exploration, I realized that I wasn’t searching to figure out who I was.

 The primary question I wanted an answer to was, "What do I have to do to be loved for who I am?"